-- 1. Exhibit must include 2 single fruit plates.
+- 1. The exhibit must include 2 single fruit plates.
 (Exhibitor will furnish the disposable plates.) - 2.
 Exhibitors must provide the name and variety of all vegetables/fruits used.
-Number of fruits on plates must conform to plate list below. - 3.
-Only one variety on each plate. - 4.
+The number of fruits on plates must conform to plate list below.

+- 3. Only one variety on each plate. - 4.
 An exhibitor cannot show two plates of the same type of fruit. (i.e.: Cannot exhibit Gala & Jonathan Apples, Mazzard & Gisela Cherries, etc.)